Links on Android Authority may earn us a commission. Learn more.

 The free version lets you create one preset while the pro version lets you create as many as you need.
 If you try this, we recommend re-doing the audio test with each new set of speakers or headphones you plug in as they will produce different results.
 Unfortunately, this app hasn’t seen an update since 2016 so your mileage may vary.

 Price: Free / $1.99

 Poweramp Equalizer is one of the newest equalizers on the list.
 The app includes a lot of stuff other equalizers don’t, including a customizable number of bands, bass and treble tone controls, and more.
 It’s relatively easy to use once you learn the various settings.
 It should also work with most Bluetooth and wired headphones along with most streaming music apps and local music players.
 It’s newer so it benefits from its modern approach.
 This is one of the ones you should try first.

 SoundID is a unique premise.
 It tries to make your headphones sound like a different pair of headphones.
 You can do a lot with digital equalization and this app proves it.
-It works with most popular streaming local music players.
+It works with most of the popular streaming and local music players.
 You can mess around with the sound and make fine adjustments to make everything how you want.
 The only caveat is the ease of use.
 This app is fairly difficult to use and has some bugs the developer still needs to iron out.
 We hope they do, though, because this is definitely one of the most unique equalizer apps on mobile.

 Price: Free / $5.49